FreeCodeCampTrondheim/BaWoEngine/README.md

 ##  ARCHITECTURAL DESCRIPTION:

-Game Manager
+Game Manager (not implemented yet, reserved for later because it's a trivial implementation)
 * instantiates central objects
 * controls speed and ticks of the game
 * runs UpdateBehaviour on AI, and UpdateData on Data Bank

-AI Engines
+AI Engines (AI.cs)
-* define and create a set of options for each tick of the game
+* defines and creates sets of options for each tick of the game
 * chooses an option at a time, but makes a variable amount of choices after each other

-Entities
+Entities (E.cs)
-* define non-relational data about in-game entities
+* defines data about in-game entities

-Data Bank
+Data Bank (DataBank.cs)
-* define relational data
-* stores all data and gives easy access to it, either directly or for iteration
+* stores all data and gives easy access to it

+Catalogues (Catalogue.cs)
+* contains templates for new entities and classes for randomly generating content

-Player
+Player (InformationFeeder.cs and InteractionResponder.cs)
 * defines all possible responses to user actions, like retrieving data and applying choices
 * defines all automated tasks done for the user
 * includes searching, various information feeds, character creation, user choices and so forth